dennmart/mongoshort/README.md

 What do I need?
 ===============

-Currently, I've only used MongoShort on Ruby 1.8.7.
-I haven't tested yet on Ruby 1.9, but will soon.
+You need to have any recent version of Ruby installed.
+I've tested MongoShort using Ruby 1.9.2 (recommended) Ruby 1.8.7 and Ruby Enterprise Edition.
+If running on Linux or Mac OS X, make life easier on yourself and install [RVM](http://rvm.beginrescueend.com/).

 To run MongoShort, download and install [MongoDB](http://www.mongodb.org/) for your system.
-I've tested MongoShort on MongoDB 1.4.x and 1.6.x, so it should work properly for either version.
+I've tested MongoShort on MongoDB 1.6.x and 1.8.x, so it should work properly for either version.

 [Bundler](http://gembundler.com/) is now required to use MongoShort and setup all necessary RubyGems.
-I'm currently using the latest Release Candidate of Bundler (1.0.0.rc.5).
-To install the latest Release Candidate of Bundler, execute the following command:
+To install, simply run the following command:

-    gem install bundler --pre
+    gem install bundler

 Once Bundler is installed, you can install the necessary RubyGems by executing the following command: